venuscloud-ltd/venuscloud-ltd.github.io/index.md

 We have specialised in internet security and scalable cloud architecture since 2011.
 We have built many secure SaaS (Software as a Service) solutions and applications for Web, iPhone, iPad and Mac.
 We advise on cloud security, Soc2 compliance and firewalls.
 Our base is in London, United Kingdom.

 ## Technology
-We utilise Python, Bash, and Swift programming languages to build secure systems.
+We utilise Python, Bash, and Swift programming languages to build and automate secure systems.

 ## Trademarks
 Apple, iPhone, iPad, iMac, Mac, and MacBook are trademarks of Apple.
 Apple has authorised us to use their trademarks within the text of Google sponsored links.